-- .2203(a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination. - -NA- Wake Forest Dialysis Center is an existing facility. - An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations.
+.2203(a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination.

-- -C- In Sections II, page 13, and III.7, page 20, the applicant projects to serve 48 in-center patients by the end of Year 1, which is 3.2 patients per station (48 / 15 = 3.2). - .2203(c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section II, pages 12-13 and Section III.7, pages 20-21, the applicant provides the assumptions and methodology used to project utilization of the facility.
+- -NA- Wake Forest Dialysis Center is an existing facility. - .2203(b) An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations. - -C- In Sections II.1, page 13 and III.7, page 21, the applicant projects to serve 69 in-center patients by the end of Operating Year 1, which is 3.4 patients per station (69 / 20 = 3.4).
+See Criterion (3) for discussion regarding projected utilization which is incorporated hereby as if set forth fully herein. - .2203(c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section II.1, pages 12-15 and Section III.7, pages 21-22, the applicant provides the assumptions and methodology used to project utilization of the proposed facility.
+See Criterion (3) for discussion which is incorporated hereby as if set forth fully herein.